FedericoBruzzone/FedericoBruzzone/resume/typst/cv.typ

 #show: body => cv(
   name: "Federico Cristiano Bruzzone",
-  about: [Computer Science Student at Università degli Studi di Milano and researcher at ADAPT Lab working on #emph("Modular Approach for Type Systems and LSP Generation").
+  about: [Computer Science Student at Università degli Studi di Milano and Researcher at ADAPT Lab working on #emph("Modular Approach for Type Systems and LSP Generation").
 Also, a Sound Engineer and Music Composer.],
   personal_info: (
     birth_place: "Magenta (MI), Italy",
     date_of_birth: [7th of *March 2000*],